mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Routes:

-- A RT is a colelction of routers that are used when traffic fro ma subnet arrives at the VPC router.
+- A RT is a colelction of routers that are used when traffic from a subnet arrives at the VPC router.
 - Every route table has a local route, which matches the CIDR of the VPC and lets traffic be routed between subnets.
 - A route cotnians a destination and a target.
 Traffic is forwared to the target if its destination matches the route destination.
 - If nultiple routes apply, the most specific is chosen.
 A /32 is chose before a /24, before a /16.
 - Default routes (0.0.0.0/0 v4 and ::/0 v6) can be added that match any traffic not already matched.